 What gives?
-The logic behind the knee-jerk association rarely stands up to reason.
-Take the most recent case in this saga: The tragic killing of Garret Berki, an 18 year old college student, following a meeting in San Diego at which the student was hoping to buy a MacBook Pro he had seen in the Craigslist classifieds.
+The logic behind the knee-jerk association rarely stands up to scrutiny …. or reason.
+Take the then most recent case in this saga: The tragic killing of Garret Berki, an 18 year old college student, following a meeting in San Diego at which the student was hoping to buy a MacBook Pro he had seen in the Craigslist classifieds.
 The meet-up turned into a robbery which ended tragically when the student who had been robbed of $600 and a couple of cell-phones, cornered the perpetrators in a residential cul-de-sac.
 One of them shot Garrett who died about an hour later from a wound to the chest.
-A sad, tragic story if ever there was one – but the representation of it across the printed and electronic media raises questions about how old media operatives who should know better have been labeling this story.
+A sad, tragic story if ever there was one, but the representation of it across printed and electronic media raises questions about how old media operatives, who should know better, have been labeling this story.
 Coincidence or collusion?
-You decide.
+You be the judge.

 Google the name “Garrett Berki” and see what comes up.
-Forget the sensationalist blogs and concentrate on the older media, which includes newspapers and Ancien Régime news agencies like Associated Press.
-The latter’s connections with more than one news outlet spikes the flow and magnifies the perceptual warp.
+Forget the sensationalist blogs and concentrate on the older media, which includes newspapers and corporatized-cum-Ancien Régime news agencies like Associated Press.
+The latter’s connections with more than one news outlet poisons the pool and magnifies the perceptual warp.

 - “3 teens held in Calif.
 Craigslist robbery-killing” Associated Press, May 12, 2011, Miami Herald.

 - “Teens plead not guilty in Craigslist killing” Union Tribune, May 13, 2011